Updated: Jul 8

 They are digital representations of the classroom space designed for virtual learning.

-Space designed to connect, learn, and find resources
+Space is designed to connect, learn, and find resources

-Bitmoji classrooms must have 3 elements: fun, informative, and functional.
+Bitmoji classrooms must have three elements: fun, informative, and functional.

 You don't need to have a bitmoji classroom to be an effective educator!

 3. Pros and cons for the bitmoji classroom

 Can save teachers time